artela-network/aspect-example/curve_reentrance/README.md

 **contracts/curve.vy**

-This is a simplified version of curve smart contract implemented with vyper.
+This is a simplified version of Curve smart contract implemented with vyper.
 Similar to the Curve pool, it has two methods: `add_liquidity` and `remove_liquidity`, which are both guarded by the same reentrant lock. `AddLiquidity` and `RemoveLiquidity` events will be emitted when corresponding method gets called.

 **contracts/attack.sol**